Fort Barfoot Redesignation

 Barfoot also has a significant Native American heritage, as his maternal grandmother was a member of the Choctaw Nation.

-At its inception, Fort Pickett was originally named Camp Pickett.
-The name was chosen to honor Richmond, Virginia native Major General George E. Pickett, whose ill-fated charge at the Battle of Gettysburg in Pennsylvania during the US Civil War, holds a unique place in the history of warfare.
-Situated just east of the town of Blackstone, Virginia, the location of Camp Pickett was chosen for its central location and access to natural resources.
+When the U.S. Army established a training camp near Blackstone, Virginia, in 1942, they directed the installation be named Camp Pickett after Richmond, Virginia native Maj.
+Gen. George E. Pickett, whose ill-fated charge at the Battle of Gettysburg in Pennsylvania during the US Civil War, holds a unique place in the history of warfare.
+The location of Camp Pickett was chosen for its central location and access to natural resources.
 Approximately 46,000 acres were acquired and cleared, and construction began in January 1942.
-The camp was formally dedicated in ceremonies at 3 p.m. on July 3, 1942, exactly 79 years to the day and hour of Pickett’s Charge in Gettysburg.

 Development at the base continued at a rapid pace after the United States’ entry into World War II, and by the end of 1942 approximately 1,000 barracks for enlisted, 70 officer’s quarters, and another 400 various buildings were completed and in use.
 These other buildings included 12 chapels, a post hospital, six fire houses, warehouses, and headquarters and administrative facilities.

 For recreation, there were four movie theaters, a gym, several enlisted clubs, and a main post exchange; as well as several satellite PXs.
 Transportation infrastructure was critical and involved both an Army airfield and railways being constructed to facilitate moving troops on and off base.
 Blackstone Army Airfield consisted of multiple runways, an air-control tower, and the post’s only hangar.
 Two rail spurs to the camp were connected to the nation’s existing rail infrastructure.